-November 29, 2020 Range (Weighted Average) May 31, 2020 Range (Weighted Average) Revenue growth rates 7% (6.9)% 6% to 7% (6.4)% Expense growth rates 0% to 8% (5.5)% 6% to 8% (6.6)% Income tax rates 15% 15% Discount rates 11% 12%
+February 28, 2021 Range (Weighted Average) May 31, 2020 Range (Weighted Average) Revenue growth rates 7% (6.9)% 6% to 7% (6.4)% Expense growth rates 0% to 8% (5.5)% 6% to 8% (6.6)% Discount rates 10% 12%

-The revenue growth, expense growth, and income tax rate assumptions are considered to be the Company's best estimate of the trends in those items over the discount period.
+The revenue and expense growth rate assumptions are considered to be the Company's best estimate of the trends in those items over the discount period.
 The discount rate assumption takes into account the risk-free rate of return, the market equity risk premium, and the company's specific risk premium and then applies an additional discount for lack of liquidity of the underlying securities.
 The discounted cash flow valuation model used by the Company has the following sensitivity to changes in inputs and assumptions:

-(In thousands) in Windset as o of Investment of November 29, 10% increase in revenue growth rates \$ 6,000 10% increase in expense growth rates \$ (3,200) 10% increase in income tax rates \$ (100) 10% increase in discount rates \$ (1,300)
+(In thousands) Impact on value in Windset as o 202 of February 28, 10% increase in revenue growth rates \$ 6,000 10% increase in expense growth rates \$ (3,200) 10% increase in discount rates \$ (1,300)

 Imprecision in estimating unobservable market inputs can affect the amount of gain or loss recorded for a particular position.
-The use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date
+The use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.